slimshizn/newt/README.md

 - `updown` (optional): A script to be called when targets are added or removed.
 - `tls-client-cert` (optional): Client certificate (p12 or pfx) for mTLS.
 See [mTLS](#mtls)
 - `docker-socket` (optional): Set the Docker socket to use the container discovery integration
+- `docker-container-name-as-hostname` (optional): Use the docker container name as the hostname rather then the IP of the container
+- `docker-enforce-network-validation` (optional): Validate the container target is on the same network as the newt process

 - Example: